iGEM-HUST-China/HUST-China-2025/wiki/hardware.md

 {% include dropdown.html
    title="2: Existing Solutions and Technology Research" content="This phase involved a comprehensive review of existing technical solutions.
 We analyzed the strengths and weaknesses of commercially available stand alone equipment (shakers, centrifuges, homogenizers) and conducted in-depth research on hardware solutions related to automation and miniaturization from previous iGEM projects.
-This approach avoided redundant work while providing inspiration and technical feasibility validation for our innovative single-motor-driven multi-mode switching" solution."
+This approach avoided redundant work while providing inspiration and technical feasibility validation for our innovative single-motor-driven multi-mode switching solution."
 %}

 {% include dropdown.html